PeppermoonGarage/Victron-Shunt/README.md

 The VE.Direct port is a JST 2.0mm PH 4-Pin connector.
 I got 5 on eBay for under $2.

 I have posted the yaml configuration file I'm using on this site that is used with HomeAssistant/ESPHome.
+Note that I have code in there for a display shield that is optional.

+I stacked the D1 Mini, an OLED display shield, and a power shield for my build.